 Burn Them.
 Burn Them All

-Skimming over the merchant side of things (there are lots to buy from the ample loot you earn in dungeons), the core to Gloomhaven gameplay is the combat and understanding how it works.
+Skimming over the merchant side of things (there are lots to buy from the ample loot you earn in dungeons), the core to Gloomhaven gameplay is the combat and understanding of how it works.
 Even though there are difficulty settings in the game, this is pretty tough and very much a thinking game, not one you can rush through hoping to be successful based on notoriety alone.

 First of all, you’ll start each dungeon by selecting your card order.
 Turns are organised by initiative, so the lowest goes first.
-The sacrifice here is the card’s power, but you can couple it with a significantly higher card as it won’t affect the first card selected.
+The sacrifice here is the card’s power, but you can couple it with a significantly higher card, as it won’t affect the first card selected.

 The second part is how the cards work.
 You can choose an action and ability from the top and bottom parts of the card, but you must use both cards in your turn – actually, you can skip turns, which is more frequent than one could imagine.
 So, if you pick the top part for the first part of the move, you’ll have to choose the bottom on the other and vice versa.
 This adds another strategic factor to the game as you’ll aim to go early, but you also want to make sure that you can balance your turn with the right actions.

 Instead of action points, your player will discard each card after a turn and need to apply a short or long rest to regain your cards.
 Now, this is the killer part: you will burn your cards with specific actions, such as deflecting a hit or a debuff applied at the start.
 This means they can’t be used for the rest of the scenario.
 To top this, some cards have this function built-in, so you may burn it after one use.
 Can you run out of cards?
 Of course.
-You’ll exhaust your player, and they’ll be out of this run.
+You’ll exhaust your players, and they’ll be out of this run.
 Also, if you don’t rest, you won’t have any cards to play.

 Is it getting hot in here?
 Source: Steam